← Back to 漢書

 使 西

 In Han year two, Han attacked Chu in the east and notified Zhao, seeking joint action.
-Chen Yu said he would comply only after Han killed Zhang Er.
+Chen Yu said, "I will join you only if Han kills Zhang Er."
 Han then found a man who resembled Zhang Er, beheaded him, and sent the head to Chen Yu, who then dispatched troops to help Han.
 After Han's defeat west of Pengcheng, Chen Yu learned Zhang Er had only feigned death and therefore turned against Han.
 Han sent Zhang Er with Han Xin, who broke Zhao at Jingxing, beheaded Chen Yu at the Zhi River, and pursued and killed King Xie at Xiangguo.

 19